moka-guys/dnanexus_multiqc/README.md

-# dnanexus_multiqc v1.14.0
+# dnanexus_multiqc v1.15.0
 ewels/MultiQC [v1.11](https://github.com/ewels/MultiQC/)

 ## What does this app do?
-This app runs MultiQC to generate run wide quality control (QC) using the outputs from MokaAMP, MokaPipe and MokaWES pipelines including:
+This app runs MultiQC to generate run wide quality control (QC) using the outputs from MokaAMP, MokaPipe, TSO500 and MokaWES pipelines including:
 * Picard (CalculateHsMetrics, MarkDuplicates and CollectMultipleMetrics, TargetedPcrMetrics)
 * FastQC
 * bcl2fastq2
+* bclconvert
 * Peddy
 * verifyBAMID
 * Sentieon (duplication_metrics)

+* As of v1.15.0 a custom plugin was included to parse ther TSO500 metrics.tsv file.

 ## What are typical use cases for this app?
 To generate QC reports, this app should be run at the end of an NGS pipeline, when all QC software outputs are available.

 ## What data are required for this app to run?
 * project_for_multiQC - The name of the project to be assessed.